MSS-Shalavritha/SDM-Spring2023-maintenance-portfolio/README.md

 **Description**: After discussing with the teams, Updated README.md file with latest technology stack.

-**Issue**: https://github.com/ChicoState/PantryNode/issues/143 - assigned on this frontend issue regarding creating UI for the Expiry page.
+**Issue 1**: https://github.com/ChicoState/PantryNode/issues/143 - assigned on this frontend issue regarding creating UI for the Expiry page.
 As this was my first experience with React JS, started learning about React JS on YouTube: https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d, in particular started to learn about Styles, Components & Templates.

-**Issue**: https://github.com/ChicoState/PantryNode/issues/114 - self assigned on this issue, started discussing about this issue with the assignees and gave my insights.
+**Issue 2**: https://github.com/ChicoState/PantryNode/issues/114 - self assigned on this issue, started discussing about this issue with the assignees and gave my insights.
 I picked up this issue as part of **testing**.

 Also, since I was new to test this kind of issue, started to learn how to test these kind of issues on YouTube: https://www.youtube.com/watch?v=cuEtnrL9-H0

 **Code review**: https://github.com/ChicoState/PantryNode/pull/153 - Tested on my local and **discussed about slashes issue in the scrum meeting**, but haven’t worked on GitHub.

-**Issue**: https://github.com/ChicoState/PantryNode/issues/130 - Assigned myself on this **issue to replace the res.render() form to res.json()** as current format is returning HTML files, to bypass the authentication for easier testing purposes, this issue has been created.
+**Issue 3**: https://github.com/ChicoState/PantryNode/issues/130 - Assigned myself on this **issue to replace the res.render() form to res.json()** as current format is returning HTML files, to bypass the authentication for easier testing purposes, this issue has been created.

 # Sprint 4 (April 18 - May 1):

 Worked on multiple issues throughout this sprint, gave my insights on various issues during everyday scrum meetings.

-**Issue**: https://github.com/ChicoState/PantryNode/issues/184#event-9094522194 - Assigned myself to this issue to create Front end UI for the **Quagga Camera to scan the bar codes**.
+**Issue 1**: https://github.com/ChicoState/PantryNode/issues/184#event-9094522194 - Assigned myself to this issue to create Front end UI for the **Quagga Camera to scan the bar codes**.

 Continued learning React JS on YouTube, in particularly learnt click events : https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d